mmgaggle/zgw-dbstore/README.md

 filesystems (VFS).
 Sans RADOS, the rgw is the /zgw/.

-This repository is intended to provide tooling to build container images for the Ceph object gateway with the dbstore store driver, and provide configs to run it in a Kubernetes cluster.
+This repository is intended to provide tooling to build container images for the Ceph object gateway with the dbstore store driver, which persists objects and metadata in a sqlite database.

 ## Using a pre-built container in kubernetes